dang-kevin/Reproduce-Lactate-Load/STUDY_REVIEW.md

 ### Dataset(s) used

-Describe the dataset used in the original study.
-Include:

-* Dataset name and version
-* DOI (or link if no DOI available)
-* Citation
-* Other relevant information (link to dataset documentation, etc)

 - MIMIC-IV, version 1.0
 - DOI (or link if no DOI available): https://doi.org/10.13026/s6n6-xd98
 - Citation: Johnson, A., Bulgarelli, L., Pollard, T., Horng, S., Celi, L. A., & Mark, R. (2021).
 MIMIC-IV (version 1.0).
 PhysioNet. https://doi.org/10.13026/s6n6-xd98.